Polk County Juvenile Defense Lawyer

 The judge will then determine whether to release the juvenile or continue

 to detain them at the Bartow Juvenile Detention Facility.
-The Bartow office
+Both the Bartow

-of the Department of Juvenile Justice will be involved as will the office
+office of the Department of Juvenile Justice and the office of the State

-of the State Attorney.
-Depending on the nature of the charges, some children
+Attorney will be involved.
+Depending on the nature of the charges, some

-can be charged as adults and face sanctions in adult prison.
-If released
+children can be charged as adults and face sanctions in adult prison.

-on home detention or their own recognizance, further court hearing will
+If released on home detention or their own recognizance, further court

-take place in the Bartow Courthouse, until the matter is resolved.
-The
+hearing will take place in the Bartow Courthouse, until the matter is

-process is nearly identical to adult prosecution procedures except that
+resolved.
+The process is nearly identical to adult prosecution procedures

 To learn more about how we can defend you,